Documentation

 fd5a:1f02:<blake3(uuid)>::1

 The address is stable across restarts and host migrations, so one service always finds another at the same place — no discovery dance.
-A supervisor spawns a detached runner per app on this address; the node proxies your requests to it.
+A supervisor spawns a detached runner process per app, and each runner is itself a first-class mesh peer on that UUID-derived address — not just a socket the supervisor opened.
+The node proxies your requests to it across the mesh.
 Full detail in Private Mesh and Routing.

 Events and approvals